 How to watch Summerlin South in the Little League World Series

-Summerlin South has won its first two games in the Little League World Series at Williamsport, Pennsylvania.
-The Nevada team has outscored its opponents 21-4.
+Summerlin South will qualify for the U.S. championship game in the Little League World Series with a victory Wednesday at Williamsport, Pennsylvania.

-Summerlin South puts its 12-0 postseason record on the line when the Nevada team meets Irmo, South Carolina, at noon Monday in the Little League World Series at Williamsport, Pennsylvania.
+Summerlin South needs one more win to reach the U.S. championship game in the Little League World Series at Williamsport, Pennsylvania.

-Summerlin South, the Mountain Region champion, is 2-0 in the modified double-elimination tournament.
-The team defeated Clarendon Hills, Illinois, 16-1 on Wednesday, then held off Bonney Lake, Washington, 5-3 on Friday.

-Irmo, the Southeast Region champion, blanked Braintree, Massachusetts, 13-0 in its only game.
+The Nevada team, representing the Mountain Region, will get its first chance when it meets Fairfield, Connecticut, of the Metro Region at noon Wednesday.
+Both are 3-0, the only remaining undefeated teams in the modified double-elimination LLWS.

-The Summerlin South-Irmo winner will play at noon Wednesday.
-The loser will play at noon Tuesday.
+The winner will advance to the U.S. championship game Saturday.
+The loser will play Thursday with another chance to reach the title game.

-The U.S. and International championship games will be played Saturday.
-The winners will meet for the LLWS title Sunday.
+The International championship game also will be played Saturday.
+The LLWS championship game is scheduled for Sunday.

 What: Little League World Series, U.S. bracket